It’s one of the most mesmerizing paintings ever created, and in this post, you’ll discover the ultimate list of facts about Girl With a Pearl Earring.

 This was the Dutch Baroque Period and Vermeer specialized in casual family scenes and indoor settings of middle-class life in that period.
 He’s also known for being a master in the use of light in his paintings.

-He wasn’t particularly wealthy, which is proven by the fact that he left his wife and children in debt after he died, and didn’t create a huge number of paintings as well, mainly because he painted fairly slow.
+He wasn’t particularly wealthy, which is proven by the fact that he left his wife and children in debt after he died, and didn’t create a huge number of paintings as well, mainly because he painted fairly slowly.

 Despite these things, he was relatively respected by his peers and became an established provincial painter, and would eventually become one of the most famous Dutch painters in the world.